mprevot/ReviewNdepend/README.md

 * rules and sets of rules might depend on style, on project, etc;
 * and depending on the project we might need to adapt them, select them and share our custom set of rules.

-Having a small set of custom rules, coming from users and Ndepend, might be useful to have quick start, since Ndepend needs to be learnt before expressing its power.
+Having a small set of custom rules, coming from users and Ndepend, might be useful to have quick start, since Ndepend needs to be learnt in some extends before expressing its power.
+Not having those and developing a feeling for those comes with experience and *avoir du métier*.

 #### Who am I